Panasonic G9 vs Nikon D7200

-The Panasonic Lumix DC-G9 and the Nikon D7200 are two enthusiast cameras that were revealed to the public, respectively, in November 2017 and March 2015.
+The Panasonic Lumix DC-G9 and the Nikon D7200 are two enthusiast cameras that were announced, respectively, in November 2017 and March 2015.
 The G9 is a mirrorless interchangeable lens camera, while the D7200 is a DSLR.
-The cameras are based on a Four Thirds (G9) and an APS-C sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Nikon provides 24 MP.
+The cameras are based on a Four Thirds (G9) and an APS-C (D7200) sensor.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably larger (10 percent) than the Panasonic G9.
 Moreover, the D7200 is markedly heavier (16 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (G9) and the Nikon Lens Catalog (D7200).
 Mirrorless cameras, such as the Panasonic G9, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.